Casa de Campo for Families: The Complete Guide

 The teen programme operates from a dedicated zone within the resort with a billiard table, air hockey, music, movies, and teen-specific organized events including billiards tournaments and parties.
 Access requires parental approval and a resort guest card.

-Beyond the dedicated programme, teenagers at Casa de Campo tend to find their own groove quickly — the marina area, the beach club, night golf (a uniquely popular activity where the course is played with LED balls after dark), and the social energy of Altos de Chavón in the evenings all appeal strongly to older teens.
+Beyond the dedicated programme, teenagers at Casa de Campo tend to find their own groove quickly.
+The marina area, the beach club, and night golf — a uniquely popular activity where the course is played with LED balls after dark — all appeal strongly to older teens.
+So does the social energy of Altos de Chavón in the evenings.
 The resort has a genuine teen scene, particularly during Christmas, New Year, and spring break periods.

 Professional Nanny and Babysitting Services